datnguyen-personal/TipsCal/README.md

 # TipsCalculator

-This is a Tip Calculator application for iOS submitted as the [pre-work](http://courses.coderschool.vn/prework) requirement for CodePath.
+This is a Tip Calculator application for iOS submitted as the [pre-work](http://courses.coderschool.vn/prework) requirement for [coderschool.vn iOS Bootcamp].

 Time spent: 12 hours